-Through practice in the fundamental concepts of writing, this course emphasizes paragraph development techniques, sentence structure, mechanics and usage of language.
-Students prepare paragraphs leading to complete essays in terms of descriptive, narrative and expositive writing.
-Classwork may include conferencing, collaborative and individual writing, revising and editing of papers, reading and discussion.
+Through practice in the fundamental concepts of writing, this course emphasizes paragraph developer in the iniques, sentence structure medianics and usage of languary made to the paragraphs leading to confine essays in terms of descriptive, narrative and expositive writing.
+Classwork may include conference ing, collaborative and individual writing, revising and editing of papers, reading and discussion.
 Students must complete the course and a mandatory writing test given at the end of the semester successfully.
 This course prepares the student for ENG 101 Composition I, but does not apply toward graduation.